 Why you might have a stem cell transplant

 Your doctor might recommend intensive treatment to improve the chance of getting a complete response, which is called CR or remission.
 Remission means that there is no sign of active myeloma.

 Stem cell transplants are very intensive treatments, and can cause severe side effects.
 They are not suitable for everyone.
 Your specialist will talk through the options with you.
-Treatment decisions depend on the type and stage of myeloma, and your general health.

 What are stem cells?